Yiğit Onan

-Yiğit Onan (born July 12, 2002) is a Turkish professional basketball player for Beşiktaş Emlakjet of the Basketbol Süper Ligi (BSL).
+Yiğit Onan (born July 12, 2002) is a Turkish professional basketball player for Manisa Basket of the Basketbol Süper Ligi (BSL).

 Professional career

 Onan started his professional career at Fenerbahçe Beko in 2020–21 season.

 On August 17, 2021, he has signed with Dynamic Belgrade of the Basketball League of Serbia.

 On August 4, 2022, he has signed with Beşiktaş of the Basketbol Süper Ligi (BSL).

+On July 28, 2023, he signed with Gaziantep Basketbol of the Turkish Basketball First League (TBL).

+On June 23, 2024, he signed with Darüşşafaka of the Basketbol Süper Ligi (BSL).

+On January 21, 2025, he signed with Yalovaspor Basketbol of the Basketbol Süper Ligi (BSL).

+On August 9, 2025, he signed with Manisa Basket of the Basketbol Süper Ligi (BSL).

 Personal life

-Nance is the son of Ömer Onan, a former professional basketball player for the Efes Pilsen and Fenerbahçe.
+Yiğit is the son of Ömer Onan, a former professional basketball player for the Efes Pilsen and Fenerbahçe.